Kondo $s$-$d$ exchange in the CuO$_2$ plane as the long sought interaction determining $T_c$ in cuprates: Acknowledgments

 \section{Acknowledgments}

 The authors wish to acknowledge TMM’s former collaborators in this long endeavor: Ted Sariyski in 1980-1981 organized in Sofia a seminar on high-$T_c$ superconductivity in which represented the idea that $s$-$d$ exchange can be a mechanism for high-$T_c$.
+Discussions with Nikolay Tonchev and Jordan Brankov on the \textit{s-d} pairing mechanism is highly appreciated.
 In 2002 in Berlin solving BCS equations for many exchange interactions in CuO$_2$ plane Evgeni Penev observed $d_{x^2-y^2}$ symmetry for the superconducting gap for Kondo $s$-$d$ interaction.
 Later on, together with Zlatan~Dimitrov, Stanislav~Varbev, Karin~Omar, Alexander~Stefanov and Evgeni~Penev was performed the preliminary study~\cite{BJP:11} of $T_{c,\mathrm{max}}$ versus Fermi contour correlation, described shortly in the textbook~\cite{MishonovPenev:11}.
-The interest to this study, comment and suggestions by \'{A}lvaro~de~R\'{u}jula, Valery~Pokrovsky, Stefan Drechsler, Damyan~Damyanov, Valya Mishonova, and Andrey~Varlamov are highly appreciated.
-One of the authors (TMM) appreciate the discussion long time ago with Gilbert Lonzarich how Kondo interaction in singled channel creates attraction leading to pairing.
+The interest to this study, comment and suggestions by \'{A}lvaro~de~R\'{u}jula, Valery~Pokrovsky, Stefan Drechsler, Damyan~Damyanov, Mauro Doria, Valya Mishonova, Hermann Suderow, Michael Speckmann, Abdou Hassanien, Vladimir Fomin and Andrey~Varlamov are highly appreciated.
+One of the authors (TMM) appreciate the discussion long time ago with Gilbert Lonzarich how Kondo interaction in singlet channel creates attraction leading to pairing.
 The initial version of the present study was represented in the conference devoted to 90-th birthday of Valery Pokrovsky.

-TMM acknowledges the support by Grant KP-06-N58/1 from 15.11.2021 and AMV acknowledges the support by Grant KP-06-N78/2 from 05.12.2023 of the Bulgarian National Science Fund.
-Authors are also thankful to their friend Atanas Batinkov for the interest and support of this work.
-Last but not least we appreciate the suggestion of an anonymous reviewer to juxtapose the results for correlation of $T_c$ versus Fermi contour shape parameter $\mathcal {F}$ with the results for the correlation of $I_J$ versus $h$ studied in the recent work by O’Mahony et al~\cite{OMahony:22} performed in Subsection~\ref{SJTM}.
-He also suggested the creation of Subsection \ref{Sec: Normal state conductivity}.
+The authors acknowledge the support by Grants K$\Pi$-06-H58/1 dated 15.11.2021 and K$\Pi$-06-H78/2 dated 05.12.2023 of the Bulgarian National Science Fund and the European Regional Development Fund under ``Research Innovation and Digitalization for Smart Transformation'' program 2021-2027 under the Project BG16RFPR002-1.014-0006 -- National Centre of Excellence in Mechatronics and Clean Technologies.
+Authors are also thankful to their friends Atanas Batinkov, Yoana Ruseva and Nikolay Aleksandrov for the interest and support of this work.
+The main ingredient for successive work of the \textit{s-d} exchange as a pairing mechanism is based on the unique proximity of 3 perovskite levels O$2p$, Cu$3d$, and Cu$4s$.
+This approximate energy coincidence remains the formula for the Spring vacation: we have to wait for equinox, then full moon and finally for weekend; happy Vacation.